-- Date of deposit;

-- Source's full name and address;
+- Date of deposit; - Source's full name and address;

-- · Description of the other receipt; and

-- Amount of the other receipt.

-4 Rebates must be offered in the ordinary course of business and on the same terms and conditions as those offered to nonpolitical entities.
+6 Rebates must be offered in the ordinary course of business and on the same terms and conditions as those offered to nonpolitical entities.
 Otherwise, they must be reported as contributions.